-Early June saw the 300,000th weaving machine pass the end of the production line since production first commenced in Ypres.
+Early June saw the 300,000th weaving machine pass the end of the production line since production first commenced in Ieper, Belgium.

-In March, the Picanol Group launched a new rapier weaving machine, the OptiMax.
+In March, Picanol launched a new rapier weaving machine, the OptiMax.
 Also in 2007, the GT-Max is launched.
 Production of this machine started beginning 2008 in Suzhou.

 In April, Picanol launched the airjet weaving machine OMNIplus 800.
 With this weaving machine, the Picanol Group set the standard for profitable airjet weaving.

 In November 2002, Picanol launched the GamMax-rapier weaving machine.
 The GamMax was equipped with a whole range of technological innovations.
 This new type 190 was designed to reach a speed of 650 weft insertions per minute.

 The OMNIplus airjet machine was introduced as the successor to the Omni, again using direct drive switched reluctance technology.
 Further application of electrical drives (for cloth batching and selvedge units) permitted even more flexible production.
 A type 190 OMNIplus machine achieved a speed of 1,100 weft insertions per minute.